Nazulka/WD-Buzzwords/TESTING.md

 **Icon Boxes Section**

 * All three links on these sections were clicked to test and are working as intended.
     * The first two buttons contain links to redirect users to the _Sign Up_ and _Browse All_ pages accordingly.
     * The link on the last section opens up a third-party website in a new tab.
-* On small screen sizes each section takes up the full width of the scree.
+* On small screen sizes each section takes up the full width of the screen.

 **Footer**
-* Visible on all pages.

 * Materialize Sticky Footer is responsive and stays on the bottom of the page.
-It gets pushed down when there is a lot of content.
+It is visible on all pages and gets pushed down when there is a lot of content.
 This have been tested by reducing / increasing the screen width and is working as intended.
-* Change of colour and transition effects on hovering over Social Icons have been tested and working as intended.
+* Change of colour and transition effects on hovering over Social Icons are working as intended.
 Social icons were tested by clicking on them, all links to the external websites are functioning as intended and open in new tabs.
 * Copyright section is center-aligned and located directly below the Footer as intended.

 - [x] **Glossary Page**

 **Filter Results Buttons**

   * Verified that by default the Glossary page displays all existing terms (including ones contributed by the users) in alphabetical order.
   * The _Back to top_ Materialize FAB is working as intended, it floats on right bottom corner of the page and when clicked takes users to the top of the page.
   * The _Filter Results Buttons_ are functioning as expected.
-When clicked by user it renders the filter results on the _filtered_results_ page.
+When clicked by the user it renders the results for the button clicked on the _filtered_results_ page.
 If there are no terms in the dictionary starting with the letter displayed on the button, the page displays a message: "No results found for the letter _(letter clicked by user)_" along with the _Browse Terms_ button to redirect users back to the Glossary Page.

 - [x] **Log In Page**